 If nobody gets to it, I will try to do this tonight, and also try to make ros/manifest.xml use configure_file to fill in the correct .pc file names (they're all hardcoded to pcl-1.5 at the moment.)

-#13 Updated by Jack O'Quin almost 2 years ago
+#13 Updated by Jack O'Quin about 2 years ago

 Perhaps this is naive (I just looked at the PCL build for the first time in quite a while).